How to Build the Best PC for Photo Editing and Graphic Design

 If you’ve got 2D design work to do in a professional capacity (and especially if you are considering the possibility of a multiple-monitor set-up), then this workstation monster is the build for you.

-Other notable aspects of this build are its top-of-the-line CPU with incredible performance, both single- and multi-threaded; its one-terabyte M.2 SSD for the fastest possible boot and core program operations; and its full-featured, spacious ATX Full Tower case.
+Notable aspects of this build are its top-of-the-line CPU with incredible performance, both single- and multi-threaded; its 4TB of NVMe SSD space for the fastest possible operations; its upper midrange graphics card which would be as comfortable doing GPU rendering as doing high-end photo editing; and its full-featured, spacious ATX Full Tower case.

 Operating System: Windows 10